hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 It is important to take a look at some of the top genes that show up.
 In particular, it is important to evaluate why these genes showed up in the pseudobulked results and contrast it against the gene expression levels at a single-cell level as well.

-We may also be interested in determining the total number of significantly upregulated or downregulated genes above a certain fold change threshold (for example log2 fold change (in absolute value) >0.58, which corresponds to a ~50% increase (or ~30% decrease) in gene expression.
+We may also be interested in determining the total number of significantly upregulated or downregulated genes above a certain fold change threshold, for example log2 fold change (in absolute value) >0.58, which corresponds to a ~50% increase (or ~30% decrease) in gene expression.

 ```r